PGCE Access Scholarship terms and conditions 2019/20

 - Applicants classed as EU, Overseas or Channel Islands/Isle of Man (HC) for fee purposes, or with an unresolved fee status.

-- Applicants receiving government bursaries of over £5,000 are not eligible for this bursary.
+- Applicants receiving government bursaries are not eligible for this scholarship.

 - Applicants entering a course with the Brunel Language Centre.

-- Applicants undertaking any other kind of Postgraduate Taught or Postgraduate Research study, with the exception of a Postgraduate Certificate in Education (PGCE).
+- Applicants undertaking any other kind of Postgraduate Taught or Postgraduate Research study.

 b.
 Eligibility Definitions